webix-hub/docs/data/api/refs/ui.suggest.md

 {{links
 - api/link/ui.suggest_$getsize_other.md - returns the current size of the component
 - api/link/ui.suggest_$height_other.md - current height of the view
+- api/link/ui.suggest_$scope_other.md - scope for resolving event and method names
 - api/link/ui.suggest_$setsize_other.md - sets the component size
 - api/link/ui.suggest_$skin_other.md - method, which will be called when skin defined
 - api/link/ui.suggest_$view_other.md - reference to top html element of the view
 - api/link/ui.suggest_$width_other.md - current width of the view
-- api/ui.suggest_autofocus_other.md - move focust to view on show
 - api/link/ui.suggest_config_other.md - all options from initial component configuration
 - api/link/ui.suggest_name_other.md - indicates the name of the component (a read-only property) }}